 Your child will wake up in the recovery room.
 A Specialist Nurse will look after them until they are fully awake and the Anaesthetist will be close by.
 You will be called as soon as your child is awake and comfortable.

+Many children show signs of confusion or distress when they wake up, especially smaller children.
 A few children become very agitated and they may cry and move about.
 This usually settles after about 30 minutes when they are fully awake.
-The nurses will advise you, as they are experienced in looking after children at this time.
+The Nurses will advise you, as they are experienced in looking after children at this time.

-When your child first wakes up they are likely to be a bit confused and may cry for a short time.
+When your child first wakes up, they are likely to be a bit confused and may cry for a short time.

 Children have to remain on the Unit for a minimum of 1 hour after their operation before they can go home.
+Your child will be offered a drink and something to eat once they are fully awake.

 When will I be told the result of my child’s treatment?